-Prerequisite: Completion of PE 9, instructor approval, recommendation of high school coach and participation in OSAA Athletics.
+Prerequisite: Completion of .5 required PE credits, instructor approval, recommendation of high school coach and participation in

+OSAA Athletics.

 Length: One semester/.5 credit (Zero Period Only)

 This course is designed for self-motivated athletes who are involved in OSAA sanctioned programs.
 The program will utilize Olympic style lifts, plyometrics, speed and quickness activities and sport specific skills to maximize one's athletic potential.